-- (a) All Designated Consumption Establishments shall comply with all applicable requirements of the City of Pontiac's zoning ordinance. - (b) Designated Consumption Establishments shall be limited to Downtown Overlay District as identified in the City zoning ordinance and on the City Zoning Map, with three Designated

-Consumption Establishments permitted north of Huron Street and three Designated Consumption Establishments permitted south of Huron Street.
+- (a) All Designated Consumption Establishments shall comply with all applicable requirements of the City of Pontiac's zoning ordinance. - (b) Designated Consumption Establishments shall be limited to C-2 Downtown Adult-Use Marihuana Business Overlay District as identified in the City zoning ordinance and on the City Zoning Map, with three Designated Consumption Establishments permitted north of Huron Street and three Designated Consumption Establishments permitted south of Huron Street. - (c) Designated Consumption Establishments shall be classified as Special Land Uses in the permitted zoning districts. - (d) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (e) Designated Consumption Establishments are prohibited if the location is within 1,000 feet from any pre-existing School; (i) The distance separation requirement set forth above shall be measured from nearest property line of the Business Location to the nearest property line of the parcel on which the listed use is located, regardless of ownership of property or Permittee.

-- (c) Designated Consumption Establishments shall be closed for business, and no consumption of marihuana in any form shall occur upon the premises between the hours of 2:00 a.m. and 7:00 a.m. - (d) Designated Consumption Establishments shall be classified as Special Land Uses in the permitted zoning districts. - (e) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (f) Designated Consumption Establishments are prohibited if the location is within 1,000 feet from any pre-existing School; (i) the distance separation requirement between the school and the contemplated location set forth above shall be measured along the centerline of the street or streets of address between two fixed points on the centerline determined by projecting straight lines, at right angles to the centerline, from the primary point of ingress to the School, and from the primary point of ingress to the contemplated location along the centerline to the primary street address building entrance, regardless of the ownership of property or Permittee. - (f) A Designated Consumption Establishment shall: - (1) Install and maintain an operable ventilation and filtration system to remove smoke to the outside of the building and eliminate odor at the property line of the premises; - (2) Prominently display a sign near the entrance of the business which carries the following warning:
+- (f) A Designated Consumption Establishment shall: - (1) Install and maintain an operable ventilation and filtration system to remove smoke to the outside of the building and eliminate odor at the property line of the premises; - (2) Prominently display a sign near the entrance of the business which carries the following warning: